jeremy379/famous-interactive-laradock/README.md

          docker-compose up -d nginx php-fpm workspace mysql

-     - -d allow docker to run as a deamon.
-     - add `phpmyadmin` if you want to use it (access: 127.0.0.1:<port defined in .env, default 8080)
+      The parameters -d allow docker to run as a deamon. add `phpmyadmin` if you want to use it (access: 127.0.0.1:<port defined in .env, default 8080)

    - Running command in your project via docker
         - Use `docker-exec` (the alias created before).